 Editing Your Posts

-We have not enabled the editing function in the Blackboard Connect discussion forums.
+We have not enabled the editing function in Canvas.
 These discussions are meant to be relatively informal (but informed) conversations.
 The problem with the editing function is it allows the continued editing (including deletion) of posts.
 If contributions are continually being revised and/or removed it becomes very difficult to follow a conversation.
 To minimize the chance of posting something with typos, we suggest you use the preview function to review your post before posting. if you want to amend a comment you made, just post a new comment explaining your change.
 In rare cases where you might have posted something by mistake, we can delete it for you.